eclipse/paho.mqtt.rust/README.md

 ### Unreleased Features and Updates in this Branch

-- Upgraded crate to 2018 Edition
+- Upgraded crate to 2018 Edition.
-- Upgraded Tokens to implement Futures 0.3. (async/await compatible!)
+- Upgraded Tokens to implement Futures 0.3. (async/await compatible!).
-- Error type based on _thiserror_
+- Error type based on _thiserror_.
 - Added some missing/forgotten MQTT v5 support:
     - Connect and Will properties in connect options
     - Reason code and properties in disconnect options
 - Ability to set additional HTTP headers in a Websocket opening handshake.
-- Examples using async/await
+- Examples using async/await.
-- Removed old asynchronous (futures 0.1-style) examples
+- Removed old asynchronous (futures 0.1-style) examples.
 - Message and option structs were reimplemented internally with pinned inner data structs.
 - Removed `AsyncClientBuilder`.
 Use `CreateClientBuilder` instead, possibly with new `create_client()` function.
 - `SslOptions` using `Path` and `PathBuf` for file names in the API instead of `String`.
 - The reason code returned from the server moved into the `ServerResponse` struct.
 - Added `ConnectResponse` as a struct instead of a tuple for the data returned in CONNACK.
+- The `paho-mqtt-sys` subcrate now depends on the `openssl-sys` crate for finding or building the OpenSSL libraries.
+- [Breaking] The `OPENSSL_ROOT_DIR` environment variable is changed to `OPENSSL_DIR` (due to depending on `openssl-sys`).

 ### What's new in v0.7